─CURRICULUM

 lectures on emergence.
 University of Hyderabad, India, December 2008.

-Complexity, and Automated Science’, Keynote Address, APCAP, Indian Institute of
+Automated Science’, Keynote Address, APCAP, Indian Institute of Technology,

 `Endogenous Uncertainty and